sedol1339/files/papers.md

 Liu, A. T., Li, S.-W., & Lee, H.-y.
 (2020).
 TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech. arXiv, 2007.06028.
 Retrieved from https://arxiv.org/abs/2007.06028v3

+Mani, A., Palaskar, S., Meripo, N. V., Konam, S., & Metze, F. (2020).
+ASR Error Correction and Domain Adaptation Using Machine Translation. arXiv, 2003.07692.
+Retrieved from https://arxiv.org/abs/2003.07692v1

+    - We propose to carry out ASR error correction via domain adaptation.
+We learn an adaptation module that goes from hypothesis of pre-trained ASR towards reference text (as in automatic machine translation), thus learning to fix systematic errors the pre-trained ASR makes due to domain mismatch.

 Nguyen, T. A., de Seyssel, M., Rozé, P., Rivière, M., Kharitonov, E., Baevski, A., ...Dupoux, E. (2020).
 The Zero Resource Speech Benchmark 2021: Metrics and baselines for unsupervised spoken language modeling. arXiv, 2011.11588.
 Retrieved from https://arxiv.org/abs/2011.11588v2

     - We introduce a new unsupervised task, spoken language modeling: the learning of linguistic representations from raw audio signals without any labels.
 We suggest that self-supervised acoustic models may actually go beyond acoustic modeling, learning their own LM from raw audio.